-Week 3 - 26 Jul 2021
+Week 3 - 25 Jul 2022

-The Basic News Story

-News writing is a form of writing

-like no other.
-In this week's lesson,

-you will explore the practicalities of

-crafting a basic news story

-including the ABC principle,

-essential information and

-introducing talent.
+The Basic News Story News writing is a form of writing like no other.
+In this week's lesson, you will explore the practicalities of See e-reading list on crafting a basic news story including the ABC principle, essential information and introducing talent.